Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some towns, Lennox - Worthing isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lennox - Worthing are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lennox - Worthing is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lennox - Worthing is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Lennox - Worthing who work in management occupations (12.77%), office and administrative support (11.35%), and sales jobs (9.60%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.42% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.